Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

-Inspired by the findings in~\cref{pvss}, we hypothesise that far-right production can be differentiated from far-right consumption.
-In this section, we the style classifier to distinguish far-right production from far-right consumption.
-We add moderate production for comparison purposes.
+Here, we answer RQ3 by distinguishing production from sharing.
+Inspired by the findings in~\cref{pvss}, we hypothesise that far-right production can be differentiated from far-right consumption on the basis of style.
+We train the style classifier to distinguish far-right production from far-right consumption, and add moderate production for comparison purposes.